leondutoit/pydatsci/notes/day2.md

     app.run(port = 9009, debug = True)
 ```

-Write this code into a file in the `data` directory and run it.
 There are a few new things to notice here: the `get_db` and the `close_connection` functions are new, and there are a couple of details in the `hello` function.

 The `get_db` function creates a database connection and stores it on a special flask object that is available during [HTTP](http://code.tutsplus.com/tutorials/http-the-protocol-every-web-developer-must-know-part-1--net-31177) (Hypertext Tranfer Protocol) requests.
 The functions annotated with the `@route` decorator are called from HTTP requests.
 This means that the `g` object is available to the `hello` function. `get_db` works in tandem with `close_connection` which is annotated with `@app.teardown_appcontext`: this is called when a request is done.
 So in the `hello` function, after all the work related to the db is done, the `close_connection` function is called to close the connection to the database.